rynfld/Wargames/amateria/level0/solution.md

 Command | Description
 --------|------------
-ps -a | List the currently running processes ls /proc/&ltPID>/fd/ | List the file descriptors for a given PID (process) cat &ltfile> - | Write a file to stdout, then wait for user input (also will be written to stdout) nc &ltaddress> <port> | connect to an address and port
+ps -a | List the currently running processes ls /proc/&lt PID>/fd/ | List the file descriptors for a given PID (process) cat &lt file> - | Write a file to stdout, then wait for user input (also will be written to stdout) nc &lt address> <port> | connect to an address and port

 ## Execution